PaperMC/velocitypowered.com/docs/deployment/security.md

 **Disadvantages**:

-* Can be difficult to configure
+* Tricky first-time setup
 * May be difficult to use with multiple proxies
-* Firewall configuration must be kept in sync
+* Firewall configuration must be kept in sync with new servers and proxies
 * Not viable on a shared host

 ## Velocity Modern Forwarding